 My work focuses on advanced spatial analysis in the physical, health and social sciences, and in the intersection of these areas (e.g., medical biogeography and Geographic Information Science).

-I work at the intersection of climate science, glaciology, geomorphology and oceanography.
-My research focuses on ice-climate and ice-ocean interactions, the formation of glaciated landscapes and landscape response to climate change, from the temperate regions of BC and Patagonia to the polar regions of Greenland and Antarctica.
-My team and I integrate field observations, spatial analysis, numerical modeling and theory to quantify the impacts of climate change on glaciers and landscapes.
+I work at the intersection of climate science, glaciology, geomorphology and human adaptation and resilience .
+My research focuses on the formation of glaciated landscapes and landscape response to climate change, from the temperate regions of BC, the Andes and the Himalayas to the polar regions of Greenland and Antarctica.
+My team and I integrate field observations, spatial analysis, numerical modeling and theory to quantify the impacts of climate change on glaciers and landscapes and the people who live among them.

-My work focuses on political geography, especially on geopolitics and security, state power, and policy processes on multiple scales.
-Blending insights from international relations and anthropology in addition to political and economic geography, I study the production of expert knowledge in national and transnational regulatory institutions.
+My work focuses on political geography, especially on geopolitics and security, the transformations of state power, and policy processes on multiple scales.
+Blending insights from international relations, anthropology, and sociology in addition to political and economic geography, I study the production of expert knowledge in national and transnational regulatory institutions.

 My research interests bring together political geography, political ecology, and war studies.
 I have focused most of my work on the links between natural resources and armed conflicts, but also examined the political economy of war and reconstruction, the resource curse, corruption, as well as natural disasters and political crises.